 Wills & Estate Planning

-Even where you already have a Will and Powers of Attorney, I recommend reviewing them every 7 to 10 years or in the event of major life changes such as marriage, divorce, the birth of a child / children, or acquiring significant assets to ensure that your estate plan is current and in keeping with your wishes.
+Even where you already have a Will and Powers of Attorney, you should review them every few years or in the event of major life changes, such as marriage, divorce, the birth of a child / children, or acquiring significant assets, to ensure that your estate plan is current and in keeping with your wishes.

-Contact Carnegie Law Office to prepare or review your estate plan.
+Contact Carnegie Law Office to help you plan and protect your estate legacy.

 Powers of Attorney